A log-motivic cohomology for semistable varieties and its $p$-adic deformation theory: Abstract

 \section{Abstract}

 We construct log-motivic cohomology groups for semistable varieties and study the $p$-adic deformation theory of log-motivic cohomology classes.
-Our main result is the deformational part of a $p$-adic variational Hodge conjecture for varieties with semistable reduction: a rational log-motivic cohomology class in bidegree $(2r,r)$ lifts to a continuous pro-class if and only if its Hyodo-Kato class lies in the $r$-th step of the Hodge filtration.
-This generalises \cite[Theorem 1.3]{BEK14} which treats the good reduction case, and \cite[Theorem 3.1]{Yam11} which treats the case $r=1$ (the logarithmic Picard group).
+Our main result is the deformational part of a $p$-adic variational Hodge conjecture for varieties with semistable reduction: a rational log-motivic cohomology class in bidegree $(2n,n)$ lifts to a continuous pro-class if and only if its Hyodo-Kato class lies in the $n$-th step of the Hodge filtration.
+This generalises \cite[Theorem 8.5]{BEK14} which treats the good reduction case.
+In the case $n=1$ the lifting criterion is the one obtained by Yamashita for the logarithmic Picard group \cite[Theorem 3.1]{Yam11}.
 Along the way, we relate log-motivic cohomology to logarithmic Milnor $K$-theory and the logarithmic Hyodo-Kato Hodge-Witt sheaves.